latitudegames/Scripting/README.md

 You can read from the `worldInfo` parameter and modify the World Info of an adventure using the following functions - these are not methods of worldInfo, however:

 You can modify worldInfo with the below functions (not methods of worldInfo):
-* addWorldEntry(keys, entry, isNotHidden = false)
+* addWorldEntry(keys, entry)
 * removeWorldEntry(index) - **Note: At the time of writing, this is known to be bugged and likely will not work.
 This note will be removed when this is no longer the case.**
-* updateWorldEntry(index, keys, entry, isNotHidden = false)
+* updateWorldEntry(index, keys, entry)

 Things to note:
 * `isNotHidden` is a now-removed feature that would hide world info from players of an adventure when set to false.
-At the time of writing, use of this is still required for these functions but it does not do anything.
+You may notice an extra argument in old world info management scripts that use addWorldEntry and updateWorldEntry - this is why.
+It won't break the script, but it no longer does anything.
 * `index` in the above functions refers to the position of a world info entry in the `worldInfo` object, which is an array of objects representing your world info.

 ## State